torbjorndahlen/step-template/README.md

     step-base/lib/angular/template/base.tpl.html

+// TODO research what plugins are there (angular aria etc.)
-HTML templates are written with [bootstrap](http://getbootstrap.com/) and [angular.js](https://angularjs.org/).
+HTML templates are written with [angular.js](https://angularjs.org/).

 Once the html templates are edited you need to use grunt to build using [wfmTemplate](https://www.npmjs.com/package/fh-wfm-template-build) with the following command.

     grunt wfmTemplate:build

-Package name can be customeised via the package.json
+Package name can be customized via the package.json

 ---